Norah Smyth: Activism

-The WSF also became involved in the Labour Party, and Smyth was elected to the Poplar Trades Council and Labour Party in 1919, alongside Melvina Walker and L. Watts.
+The WSF also became involved in the Labour Party, and Smyth was elected to the Poplar Trades Council and Central Labour Party in 1919, alongside Melvina Walker and L. Watts.
 However, when the three appeared at a Labour Party meeting arguing in support of Bolshevism, they were expelled.

-The WSF became the core of the Communist Party (British Section of the Third International) and when the editor of its newspaper, the Workers' Dreadnought, was imprisoned, Smyth alternated as acting editor with Jack O'Sullivan.
+The WSF became the core of the Communist Party (British Section of the Third International), and when the editor of its newspaper, the Workers' Dreadnought, was imprisoned, Smyth alternated as acting editor with Jack O'Sullivan.
 For many years, Smyth had used her photography skills to provide pictures for the newspaper of East End life, particularly of women and children living in poverty.

 After a period in the Communist Party of Great Britain, Smyth followed Sylvia Pankhurst into a new, left communist, organisation, the Communist Workers' Party.
-She was one of the leading speakers for the new party, alongside Pankhurst and A. Kingman.
-The party soon dissolved, and Smyth later moved to Florence, where she had family, and worked as a secretary.
-She continued to correspond with Pankhurst until her death.
+She was a prominent member and one of the leading speakers for the new party, alongside Pankhurst and A. Kingman.
+The party soon dissolved.

+Later life

+Smyth later moved to Florence, Italy, to live with her brother Maxwell Smyth, and worked as a secretary.
+Her friend Mabel Strickland then offered her a job with the Times of Malta, which Smyth accepted, and she moved to Mdina.
+She lived in Malta for the duration of World War II, during which time she protested against the exclusion of women from the cigarette ration and accused the Lieutenant-Governor of Hamrun of excluding women from being part of the population.

+After the war, Smyth moved to Letterkenny, County Donegal, Ireland, to live with her sister, Una Maud Lyle Smyth.
+Smyth continued to correspond with Pankhurst until her death.

+Smyth allegedly cut her own gravestone, before her death on 30 July 1962.
+She is buried in St. Bartholomew's Churchyard, Barrow, Cheshire.

+Legacy

-In November 2018 an exhibition of her hitherto unseen photographs held by the Institute of Social History in Amsterdam, opened in London's Four Corners gallery.
+In November 2018 an exhibition of Smyth's previously unseen photographs held by the Institute of Social History in Amsterdam opened in London's Four Corners gallery.